We don’t make anything anymore.

 Moser wrote that expanding the Affordable Care Act is a positive, but he cautioned against raising corporate taxes or instituting a $15 per hour minimum wage.

-Montalbano says the infrastructure program being proposed by Biden could be helpful because of the jobs it could create not only in the actual construction but also in the materials that would be needed.
+Montalbano says the infrastructure program that was approved in 2021 could be helpful because of the jobs it could create not only in the actual construction but also in the materials that would be needed.

 She also thinks the Green New Deal could also be helpful if done correctly.